stephrdev/django-cruditor/README.rst

 Requirements
 ------------

-django-cruditor supports Python 3 only and requires at least Django 2.2.
+django-cruditor supports Python 3 only and requires at least Django 4.2 and django-tapeforms.
-Optional dependencies are django-tapeforms, django-tables2 and django-filter.
+Optional dependencies are django-tables2 and django-filter.

 Prepare for development
 -----------------------

-A Python 3 interpreter is required in addition to poetry.
+The project uses `uv` to manage dependencies and the python environment.

+To run the tests, use:

 .. code-block:: shell

-    $ poetry install
+   $ make tests
-    # If you want to build docs, execute this in addition
-    $ poetry install -E docs

-Now you're ready to start the example project to experiment with cruditor.
+To start the example project to experiment with cruditor, run:

 .. code-block:: shell

-    $ poetry run python examples/manage.py runserver
+    $ uv run python examples/manage.py runserver